chrarnold/chrarnold/README.md

 As a developer, I am aware of the importance of identifying bugs in code.
 Therefore, I am also reporting bugs in various bioinformatics tools whenever I identify them.
 By now, I indirectly contributed to many bioinformatics-focused repositories and programs (such as `samtools`, `Snakemake`, `bedtools`, and various `R` packages).

 ### Contact
 If you're interested in my work, my future plan, how I could you with your project, I'd love to chat.
+I am currently working at EMBL in Heidelberg.
 See above for how to contact me.